AnnieKLamar/geocoding/working_notes.md

 are what we're looking for in their data.
 Probably also want natural places.

 I think the sparqlwrapper code I sent can probably be used for data acquisition in any of these routes.

+### 1.9.24 ###
+Data dump at https://wdumps.toolforge.org/dump/3735 is still processing; it should be done by Thursday.